captajn/Cloudflare-Worker-Usage/README.md

 To use this project, follow these steps:
 1. Install php on your vps/hosting if you don't have it yet.
+2. Access https://dash.cloudflare.com/profile/api-tokens to see Global API Key
+3. Acesss https://dash.cloudflare.com/account_id/workers-and-pages you will see accountid before /workers-and-pages
-2. Modify the necessary information in the lines $api_email,$api_key,$account_id,$bot_token,$chat_id
+4. Modify the necessary information in the lines $api_email,$api_key,$account_id,$bot_token,$chat_id
-3. Open your browser and access the file as ip/cloudflare.php or domain/cloudflare.php
+5. Open your browser and access the file as ip/cloudflare.php or domain/cloudflare.php

 ## With Json